-We launched with a series called "The Woodstock Episodes," fun and fascinating conversations about that seminal event in the summer of ’69.
-Host Julian G. Simmons talks with people who made that magical moment happen, how it affected our generation, and -- more importantly -- how we can get that "Woodstock Spirit" back today.
+We launched with a series called "The Woodstock Episodes," fascinating conversations about that seminal event in the summer of ’69.
+Host Julian G. Simmons talks with people who made that magical moment happen, exploring how it affected our generation, and -- more importantly -- how we can get that "Woodstock Spirit" back today.

-We definitely need it.
+We definitely need it right now.

 The COVID-19 global pandemic has hit our generation especially hard, and made many of us understandably anxious and afraid, and driven us into social isolation.
 All of which gives “talkin' 'bout Our Generation" a poignant note of urgency, and a reason to celebrate through our collective memory the things we achieved, the lessons we learned from events like Woodstock, and the values we grew up with, which are sorely needed right now.